i-shubham-jha/image-job-processor/docs/README.md

 You can check if the MongoDB container is running by executing: \
 `docker ps`

+**Note:** If you ever get the following error:
+> docker: Error response from daemon: Conflict.
+The container name "/mongodb" is already in use by container "< HASH >".
+You have to remove (or rename) that container to be able to reuse that name.

+Then run the following commands to remove the `mongodb` container:

+`docker stop mongodb` \
+`docker rm mongodb`

 ## Without Docker

 **Note:** This project was built and tested with Go version 1.23.1.
 Please ensure that this version is installed on your machine before proceeding further.
 Please refer to [Manage Go Installations](https://go.dev/doc/manage-install)